Cooking: Security while cooking

-To prevent those injuries there are protections such as cooking clothing, anti-slip shoes, fire extinguisher and more.
+To prevent those injuries, safety measures include heat-resistant clothing, anti-slip shoes, a fire extinguisher, and more.

 Food safety

 Cooking can prevent many foodborne illnesses that would otherwise occur if raw food is consumed.
 When heat is used in the preparation of food, it can kill or inactivate harmful organisms, such as bacteria and viruses, as well as various parasites such as tapeworms and Toxoplasma gondii.
 Food poisoning and other illness from uncooked or poorly prepared food may be caused by bacteria such as pathogenic strains of Escherichia coli, Salmonella typhimurium and Campylobacter, viruses such as noroviruses, and protozoa such as Entamoeba histolytica.
-Bacteria, viruses and parasites may be introduced through salad, meat that is uncooked or done rare, and unboiled water.
+Bacteria, viruses, and parasites may be introduced through salad, meat that is uncooked or done rare, and unboiled water.

-The sterilizing effect of cooking depends on temperature, cooking time, and technique used.
-Some food spoilage bacteria such as Clostridium botulinum or Bacillus cereus can form spores that survive cooking or boiling, which then germinate and regrow after the food has cooled.
+The sterilizing effect of cooking depends on temperature, cooking time, and the technique used.
+Some food spoilage bacteria, such as Clostridium botulinum or Bacillus cereus, can form spores that survive cooking or boiling, which then germinate and regrow after the food has cooled.
 This makes it unsafe to reheat cooked food more than once.

-Cooking increases the digestibility of many foods which are inedible or poisonous when raw.
+Cooking increases the digestibility of many foods that are inedible or poisonous when raw.
 For example, raw cereal grains are hard to digest, while kidney beans are toxic when raw or improperly cooked due to the presence of phytohaemagglutinin, which is inactivated by cooking for at least ten minutes at 100 C.

 Food safety depends on the safe preparation, handling, and storage of food.
 Food spoilage bacteria proliferate in the "Danger zone" temperature range from 40 to 140 F; therefore, food should not be stored in this temperature range.
 Washing of hands and surfaces, especially when handling different meats, and keeping raw food separate from cooked food to avoid cross-contamination, are good practices in food preparation.
 Foods prepared on plastic cutting boards may be less likely to harbor bacteria than wooden ones.
 Washing and disinfecting cutting boards, especially after use with raw meat, poultry, or seafood, reduces the risk of contamination.